cyberfly-io/sensor-library-python/README.md

 # sensor-library-python
-Unified sensor library for raspberry pi
+Unified sensor library is a wrapper around various type of sensor lib for raspberry pi

 ## Example usage